terraform-aviatrix-modules/terraform-aviatrix-aws-spoke/README.md

-tags | null | Map of tags to assign to the gateway. use_existing_vpc | false | Set to true to use an existing VPC in stead of having this module create one. vpc_id | | VPC ID, for using an existing VPC. subnet1_cidr | | Subnet CIDR, for using an existing VPC.
+tags | null | Map of tags to assign to the gateway. use_existing_vpc | false | Set to true to use an existing VPC in stead of having this module create one. vpc_id | | VPC ID, for using an existing VPC. gw_subnet_cidr | | Subnet CIDR, for using an existing VPC.
 Required when use_existing_vpc is enabled.
-Make sure this is a public subnet. subnet2_cidr | | Subnet CIDR, for using an existing VPC.
-Optional when use_existing_vpc is enabled.
-If ha_gw is true and this is not set, ha_gw will be deployed in subnet1_cidr.
+Make sure this is a public subnet. ha_gw_subnet_cidr | | Subnet CIDR, for using an existing VPC.
+Required when use_existing_vpc is enabled and ha_gw is true.
 Make sure this is a public subnet.

 ### Outputs
 This module will return the following outputs: